Anton Josef Dräger: Biography

+He was born in Trèves.
 He studied under Kugelgen in Dresden, but went in 1823 to Italy and took up his quarters in Rome, where he followed, as a nondescript in life and art, his own peculiar style of colouring.
 In his desire to attain the charm of the colours of the great Venetians, a very faded picture of that school led him to the conviction that they painted their pictures entirely in grey before putting on the bright colours.
-Working in this way he obtained an extraordinary clearness of colour, a good example of which is seen in his 'Moses protecting the Daughters of Jethro,' in the Berlin Gallery.
+Working in this way he obtained an extraordinary clearness of colour, a good example of which is seen in his Moses protecting the Daughters of Jethro, in the Berlin Gallery.
+Dräger died in Rome.